 Once your site design is in a good place, it’s time to start putting your products or services onto your site for your visitors to purchase.

 To get started, you’ll have to leave the design editor by clicking the exit icon at the top left corner of the page.
-This will bring back to your main Shopify admin dashboard.
+This will bring you back to your main Shopify admin dashboard.

-Once you’re back on the admin screen, move to the left side navigation bar and click on the Products link (third from the top).
+Once you’re back on the admin screen, move to the left-side navigation bar and click on the Products link (third from the top).